Unbalanced Optimal Transport: Dynamic and Kantorovich Formulation: Static Kantorovich Formulations

 \begin{definition}[Cost function] In the sequel, a \emph{cost function} is a function

-which is l.s.c.\ in all its arguments and jointly sublinear in $(m_0, m_1)$. \end{definition}
+which is l.s.c.\ in all its arguments and jointly sublinear in $(m_0, m_1)$.
+It is implicitly defined as $+\infty$ outside of its domain of definition. \end{definition}

-A sublinear function is by definition a positively 1-homogeneous and subadditive function, or equivalently, a positively 1-homogeneous and convex function.
-The joint sub-additivity of $c$ in $(m_0,m_1)$ guarantees that it is always better to send mass from one point to another in one single chunk.
-In order to allow for variations of mass, we need to adapt the constraint set of standard optimal transport by introducing two ``semi-couplings'', which are relaxed couplings with only one marginal being fixed.
+A \emph{sublinear} function is by definition a positively 1-homogeneous and subadditive function, or equivalently, a positively 1-homogeneous and convex function.
+The joint subadditivity of $c$ in $(m_0,m_1)$ guarantees that it is always better to send mass from one point to another in one single chunk.
+This sublinearity requirement can be interpreted as the generalization of the fact that, in classical optimal transport, the cost of moving mass is linear with the mass.

+In order to allow for variations of mass, we need to adapt the constraint set of standard optimal transport by introducing the notion of \emph{semi-couplings}.
+These are relaxed couplings with only one marginal being fixed.

 \begin{definition}[Semi-couplings] For two marginals $\rho_0, \rho_1 \in \mathcal{M}_+(\Omega)$, the set of semi-couplings is

 \end{definition}

 Informally, $\gamma_0(x,y)$ represents the amount of mass that is taken from $\rho_0$ at point $x$ and is then transported to an (possibly different, to account for creation/destruction) amount of mass $\gamma_1(x,y)$ at point $y$ of $\rho_1$.
 These semi-couplings allow us to formulate a novel static Kantorovich formulation of unbalanced optimal transport as follows.